Primary adrenal cortical carcinoma is a highly malignant but rare neoplasm. It may present as a hormonally active or inactive tumour.

 Heterogeneous mass is seen that is of high signal on T2 sequences.
 Areas of haemorrhage may result in variable signal intensity dependent on the age of the haemorrhage.
 Heterogeneous enhancement is seen with administration of gadolinium 1,4.

-Arteriography is performed in patients who present with a large mass for which the organ of origin cannot be determined 3.
+Arteriography may be performed in patients who present with a large mass for which the organ of origin cannot be determined 3.
 Selective catherisation can identify the primary vascular supply, and thus help distinguish adrenal from renal tumours.

 Treatment and prognosis